Capstone-Projects-2023-Fall/project-language-learning-discord-bot/documentation/docs/requirements/unit-Test-Report.md

 ## Test Report

-### Acceptance Criteria
-In adherence to the requirements specified, this document includes:

-- Output from the unit test runs.
-- Output from the integration test runs.
-- Output from automated acceptance tests.
-- A copy of the manual acceptance test procedures annotated to indicate test execution and observed results.
-- A list of known problems with descriptions for each failed test.

----
+# Test Report for Database Test Cases

 ## Purpose

 This test suite validates the functionality of the database module's methods within the context of the defined test cases.
 It examines different scenarios and verifies the expected behavior of the database operations.

-# Test Report for Database Test Cases

 ### 1. `test_findUser_not_found`